-We note that, following due debate, the Council finalised its budget and precept deliberations for 2022-23 formally adopting the latter at the January 2022 full Council meeting at £45,405.
+We note that, following due debate, the Council finalised its budget and precept deliberations for 2025-26 formally adopting the latter at the January 2025 full Council meeting at £49,805.

-We again note that the Clerk / RFO continues to provide members with accounting detail including quarterly bank reconciliations and reports identifying performance against the approved budget and have examined the year-end outturn position noting the Clerk's commentary on the variances as recorded in the Cashbook spreadsheet detail with no concerns identified warranting further enquiry or explanation: obviously, the Covid situation has again had an impact in certain areas.
+We again note that the Clerk / RFO continues to provide members with accounting detail and reports identifying performance against the approved budget and have examined the year-end outturn position noting the Clerk's commentary on the variances as recorded in the Cashbook spreadsheet detail with no concerns identified warranting further enquiry or explanation.

-The Council's reserves at the financial year-end have increased to £34,929 (£27,097 at 31^{st} March 2021).
-The balance equates to approximately $8\frac{1}{2}$ months' revenue spending at the 2021-22 level and sits comfortably within the generally recognised and acceptable holding of between three and twelve months' revenue spending.
+The Council's reserves at the financial year-end have decreased to £59,256, noting this includes the first payment of the 2025-26 precept, which was paid early by the precepting authority, deducting this payment from the reserves leaves a figure of £34,354 (£38,091 at 31st March 2024).
+The Council this year has an earmarked reserve of CIL monies, with a value of £5,477, which leave a general reserve of £28,877, which equates to approximately 6 months' revenue spending at the 2024-25 level and sits comfortably within the generally recognised and acceptable holding of between three- and twelve-months' revenue spending.